6/18/2026

 Orthographic Mapping: Connections Lead to Literacy Success

-Proficient readers don’t sound out every word they encounter on a page.
-Instead, they quickly recognize words without conscious thought.
-When students can read a word without decoding it, we say they have mapped—or connected—a spoken word's sounds in their oral language to the letters in the printed word that represent the sounds.
-These connections are permanently stored so the reader can instantly read the word without needing to sound it out and map each sound to a letter.
+Proficient readers rely on automatic word recognition rather than sounding out every word they encounter on a page.
+When students utilize orthographic mapping to connect spoken sounds to written letters, they can read words instantly without decoding.
+These connections are permanently stored, so the reader can instantly read the word without needing to sound it out and map each sound to a letter.
 However, this process, called orthographic mapping, doesn’t happen spontaneously.
-To read proficiently, students must develop phonological awareness and word-level reading skills.
+To read proficiently, students must master phoneme-grapheme mapping and advanced phonological awareness skills.
 This blog discusses orthographic mapping, its role in literacy acquisition and instruction, and how phonological awareness supports this process.

 What Is Orthography?

 Orthography refers to a language's writing system, or how words are spelled or written.
-The English writing system includes 26 letters that represent the 44 phonemes in spoken words.
+English requires mastering sound-symbol associations, in which 26 letters represent the 44 phonemes of spoken language.
 There are different patterns of constraints that will influence the pronunciation of letters in words.

 A letter may represent one phoneme or sound, as in b=/b/ or d=/d/.